mattmakai/mattmakai.com/source/content/posts/141206-typical-devangel-day.rst

 ---------------
 Throughout the past year on the Twilio crew I've learned that my secret to keeping happy and productive is to impose regular structure on my days.
-Here's how my typical non-traveling weekdays (and many Saturdays) are set up.
+Here's how my typical non-traveling weekdays are set up.

 730-am(-ish): wake up, write & code